ys2542/Graphics-Game-Tetris/README.md

 Instructions:

-1. Make a new directory called build.
+1. Create a new directory called build.
 2. Enter cmake command in the terminal in the build directory.
 3. Enter make command in the terminal to build the execution file.